Graduate Programs and Careers

 This program prepares students to work as mathematicians in government, business, and industry.
 This degree may also be a “stepping stone” for students who ultimately wish to pursue a doctorate in mathematics or a closely related subject.

-The MS in mathematics has three options.
+The MS in mathematics has two options.
 The Plan A or the thesis option requires taking 6 credits of MATH 6970 (Thesis and Research) and working with a faculty member on a substantial research project.
 The research must be presented in a thesis, which must be approved by the student’s supervisory committee and the dean of the School of Graduate Studies.
 An oral defense of the thesis must be arranged through the School of Graduate Studies.

 The Plan B or project option requires taking 3 credits of MATH 6970 and working with a faculty member on a smaller research project.
 A written report of the research must be approved by the student’s supervisory committee.
 An oral defense of the report must be scheduled through the School of Graduate Studies.